A Guide on Enterprise Software Development

 Best Practices for Enterprise Software Development

 Though generally applicable to any type of project, the best practices for developing enterprise software systems have their own unique flavor.
-Here are some tips to keep in mind when developing your own enterprise software.
+Here are some tips to keep in mind when you work on creating your own enterprise application.

 1. Applying Microservices to Achieve Architecture Modularity

-There should be a focus on creating a modular architecture when developing enterprise software systems so that they may be easily integrated with other systems.
+There should be a focus on creating a modular architecture when developing enterprise software systems so that they may be easily integrated into the company's IT landscape.
 Achieving this goal is easier with the help of microservices because they allow for the modularization of applications.

 Case in point.
-When building a wholesale risk management solution for one of the top 20 world banks, we chose to build the solution on microservices architecture.
-We also integrated the solution with a large number of different financial systems that were already in place and designed it to be scalable and flexible so that it could accommodate future integrations and expansion.
+When developing a wholesale risk management solution for one of the top 20 world banks, we chose to build the solution on microservices architecture.
+We also integrated the solution with many different financial systems already in place and designed it to be scalable and flexible so that it could accommodate future integrations and expansion.

 2. Implementing a Cloud Data Storage